NeuroFan/SystolicArray/README.md

 Each PE in the systolic array contains a MAC unit and a handful of flip-flops to pass data and/or to accomulate local results.
 The multiplier circuit in HSPICE was implemented as Wallace Tree multiplier (https://github.com/SiluPanda/8-bit-wallace-tree-multipier) and the adders are based on carry-ripple-adder/subtracture that we already used in Analog-to-Digital circuit https://en.wikipedia.org/wiki/Adder%E2%80%93subtractor.
 Note, when the supply is reduced the setup and hold time of flip-flops will be effected as well, hence we had to develope a model and MATLAB script to extract those information for different voltage and operaiton frequency.
 There is a good Q&A in stackexchange where it explain the concept https://electronics.stackexchange.com/questions/81709/how-to-find-setup-time-and-hold-time-for-d-flip-flop.

+## HSPICE/MATLAB simulation and post-processing time
+The following speculations are based on our simulations on a server computer (with Intel Xenon Processor).

+To obtain circuit results for exact inputs (hence not a probablity based model) we must carry a *Transient* simulation of the processor for different voltages.
+For HSPICE part as well, ideally we must simulate "ALL" combinations of inputs, i.e. for two 8-bit input and one 24-bit feedback internal input (from Accomulator register) we need perfom simulations for *2^32* different combinations of inputs.
+Add to this complexity the need for simulating the circuit under around 100 different voltage levels (e.g. from 0.3 to 1.2 with 0.1v step size), which translated into ~2^38.2 different combinatons of input and supply voltage!
+Now, for 2^12 data entries it take a couple of hours for HSPICE to finish (on a single thread, e.g. -mt 1).
+Now you can imagine it can easily take years for doing all simulations for $2^38.2$.
+Most of simulation time is consumed in HSPICE and MATLAB (where the HSPICE output needs to be "resampl"ed since HSPICE results are non-unifermly sampled in time).
+The SPICE simulation and MATLAB post-processing (i.e. data alignments) take a long time.
+For MATLAB part, simply breaking data into smaller pieces and then performing resampling (which is basically a linear interpolation) increases the processing time significantly.

+Unique combination extraction, out of all possible inputs and outputs and internal signals to all PEs most of them are redundant so in pre-processing only unique combinations are preserved and the rest are removed, this aids us in accelerating the simulation by multiple orders of magnitites.

 # HSPICE to/from MATLAB data transfer

 Data are read from transient simulatin using HSPICE toolbox (by Michael H. Perrott), available form https://cppsim.com/.
 Please note this toolbox requires the post format of output to be set to '.option POST_VERSION = 9601'.
 Binary digital stimuli data to HSPICE is generated using a MATLAB script (available in repository).
 “HPSC” Program can also be utilized for this purpose https://www.cppsim.com/Manuals/hspc.pdf.